Neymar feels injury is 'nothing serious'

 "Thanks to everyone who sent me messages wishing a good recovery.
 I think it was nothing serious."

-PSG could be without Neymar for the Ligue 1 clash with Toulouse on Saturday, but will be hoping their talisman is available to face second-placed Liverpool four days later.
+PSG could be without Neymar for the Ligue 1 clash with Toulouse on Sunday, but will be hoping its talisman is available to face second-placed Liverpool four days later.